 This fund should cover at least three to six months of your monthly expenses, nothing less.
 For example, if it costs N150,000 to cover your expenses for one month, you should have at least N450,000 – N900,000 in your Emergency Fund.
 Not having an emergency fund means you will usually need external help or loans whenever you run into money challenges.

 2. Spending as much as you earn or spending more than you earn

 If you’re spending as much as, or more than you earn, this means you’re living paycheck to paycheck with no proper plan for the future.
 This lifestyle makes it nearly impossible to build up significant savings or wealth over the long term.
 Granted, your income might actually not be much right now, but spending every single penny is still considered a bad money habit.
 Do not spend as much as you earn on expenses – or worse – spend more than you earn by living an expensive lifestyle.
 Cut down on expenses so that you can at least have money stored up.

 3. Waiting till you “have more money” to save or invest

 You know the way they say “If you don’t learn to give N100, you would never be able to give N100,000”; it’s the same with saving and investing.
 Do not wait to “have more” before you start saving and investing because these two grow over time thanks to the power of compound interest.
-Thankfully, you don’t need to be a finance expert to start, you can simply use Cowrywise to begin your short and long term savings and investment plans.
+Thankfully, you don’t need to be a finance expert to start, you can simply use Cowrywise to begin your short and long-term savings and investment plans.

 4. Relying on loans to pay your bills

 This is closely linked to people who spend more than they earn.
 It is crucial to live within your means because not doing so will lead to you relying on loans to pay your bills.
-It must be frustrating to have to borrow every month to cover for expenses.
-To eliminate this, you should drastically cut down on expenses, strategically work to increase your pay or device legitimate means to increase your income.
+It must be frustrating to have to borrow every month to cover expenses.
+To eliminate this, you should drastically cut down on expenses, and strategically work to increase your pay or devise legitimate means to increase your income.